 The opposite of a pull-back.
 Push-in shots are used to provide closer detail on the subject via a smooth camera movement.

 A filming technique that is done with the camera, racking focus moves the focal planes in a sequence.
 The result is an altering of the depth-of-field.
 This usually changes the focus from something in the background to the foreground, and vice versa.

-No longer used in modern cameras, reel used to refer to the spool that wound physical film.
+No longer used in modern cameras, the reel is used to refer to the spool that wound physical film.
 In modern movie terminology, reel more often refers to an actor or director’s highlight reel.
-This is a sort of video portfolio for the purposes of getting more work.
+This is a sort of video portfolio to get more work.

 Another member of the film crew.
 The rigger works with the gaffer and grips to rig up lighting and scaffolding.

 The film score is created specifically by a music composer for that film.
 Usually released as a full soundtrack album after the movie’s premiere, the score is a vital part of any film, and we don’t just say that because we’re musicians!

 It might seem obvious, but it always helps to go over the basics!
 A shot is an individual piece of footage taken by one camera.
 Scenes are made up of a grouping of shots.
 Sequences are made up of a grouping of scenes.

 The subject is a broad term used to identify the focal point of a shot.
 It can be anything that the director wishes to choose as the focus.
 This is usually one of the actors or an object.